dogweather/forkful/content/en/lua/dates-and-times/comparing-two-dates.md

   \ or the same as another.
 Programmers do it to track events, schedule tasks, sort\u2026"
 lastmod: '2024-03-13T22:45:00.216750-06:00'
 model: gpt-4-1106-preview
-summary: "Comparing two dates means figuring out if one date is earlier, later, or\
+summary: Comparing two dates means figuring out if one date is earlier, later, or the same as another.
-  \ the same as another.
-Programmers do it to track events, schedule tasks, sort\u2026"
 title: Comparing two dates
 weight: 27
 ---